Get the new FREE JFH MP3 compilation -- Vol. 14!

 Charming to the Last's Ben Bourque has remained extremely busy since 2020.
 His project has released three albums, an EP, an acoustic EP, and a standalone single.
 2024's Stick the Landing was one of my favorite releases last year striking a major nostalgia nerve.
 2025 sees Bourque returning with a new EP, entitled 4:32 AM.
 I wouldn't necessarily call any of CTTL's material immature or childish, but 4:32 AM still manages to sound like the "mature" album your favorite pop/punk band wrote after they "grew up."
 The EP brings some weight and an air of seriousness.
 Musically and lyrically, this one just hits a little differently.

 "Holy Embers" is a great example of this.
 The band certainly has serious and faith-based songs in their catalog, but the EP's opener brings that to a different level.
 Bourque sings, "All creation tells the story of a love that never fails.
 Fingerprints of God in every detail.
 I've wondered far and sunk so deep, but still You love me.
 I made a mess of everything; still You love me," in the chorus.
 This one sets the EP up with a different vibe than the nostalgia-fest we got in 2024.
 "Steal Every Slow Dance" feels like it's going to be a goofier song, ala-Relient K, but instead, it's a love song for his wife.
 The lyrics are playful here, sure, but they really focus on not wanting to miss a moment with his wife.
 "Learn How Listen" and "The Hardest Parts" both carry their own weight.
 The first talks about listening to God in the quiet, while "The Hardest Parts" relives memories of his marriage while relishing even the times spent in the hardest parts of life.
-"Out Life In Boxes" features an acoustic guitar and is another song about his relationship with his wife over the years as they moved around and raised a family together.
+"Out Life In Boxes" features an acoustic guitar and is a song about his relationship with his brother.
 "Believe" wraps up the EP with lyrics that look at doubt, struggles, and recovering from life's blows.
 Here Ben sings, "For all of my life I've struggled with doubt; You've heard the times that I've cried out.
 Jesus feel real to me; I don't know if I believe.
 I wanna have faith, but struggle with doubt.
 You know my heart it needs You now.
 Jesus be near to me; all I want is to believe," as the song and EP close.

 4:32 AM was written while Bourque was up with his son after nightmares -- always seemingly occurring at that time.
 The EP is one of relationships.
 Three songs are about his relationship with Jesus, while the other three songs are about his relationship with his wife.
 While some of these messages are extremely personal, they are all ideas and concepts that we can share collectively.
 I joked that this is Charming to the Last's "mature" release, but it really does bring a tone that's different than what we've heard before.
 Ben Bourque continues to grow and improve as a songwriter, and he is quickly becoming a favorite of mine.
 4:32 AM is another top-notch release from Charming to the Last, and I would highly recommend that fans of pop/punk and alt/rock check out the latest outing. - Review date: 9/11/25, written by Michael Weaver of Jesusfreakhideout.com